davidsowerby/gitplus/docs/index.md

 # Using GitPlus

 A typical usage may look like that below, where GitPlus is constructed and then getConfiguration() called to access the configuration.
-See the examples below for ways of configuring `GitPlus`
+See the examples below for ways of configuring `DefaultGitPlus`

 ```
 GitPlus gitPlus = new GitPlus()